wincent/masochist/content/wiki/macOS "must haves".md

 Not [open source](/wiki/open_source), but free, and pretty darn useful.

 I actually prefer FaceTime for call quality, but not everyone has it as it is Apple-only.
+Also, I've found it to be terribly buggy over many years now. 😢

 ## [Slate](/wiki/Slate)